Kyrd0x/furdz/README.md

 # FUD Malware

-Fully Undetectable Malware written in C, embedding a Metasploit Payload\
+Fully Undetectable Malware (remote thread injection) written in C, embedding a [Metasploit](https://github.com/rapid7/metasploit-framework) Payload.

-**Working** without any detection on up-to-date Windows 10/11 and bypassing other AVs\
+**Working** without any detection on up-to-date Windows 10/11 and bypassing other AVs.\
-Also scoring minimal on VirusTotal (dict encryption with metasploit staged reverse https)
+Also scoring minimal on VirusTotal (dict encryption with metasploit reverse tcp).

-School project, deadline 1st of April
+VirusTotal 0 on 27/03/2025

 ## TODO
- - AutoLoad infected dll
  - Make a better Python
+ - Implement Sliver payloads

+## Options

+### Sandbox detection

+Hardware specs limits can se set, such as :
+ - CPU cores / RAM size / Disk size

+Target a specific hostname prefix / Avoid specific hostname prefixes
+ - ComputerName

+Avoid countries
+ - KeyboardLayout/SystemDefaultLang/SystemDefaultLCID

+### Payloads

+Can be used:
+ - Any Metasploit payload
+ - ~~Custom ASM one (from ```asm/```)~~

 ## How to Use